Comprehensive Genomic Profiling without Compromise

 True end-to-end

-automated workflow
+workflow

 Empower lab efficiency by reducing hands on time and possible errors due to handling.
-The automated workflow with Ion Torrent Chef and Ion Torrent GeneStudio S5 with dedicated bioinformatics pipelines including Oncomine Reporter means ~1 hour of hands-on time.
+The highly automated workflow with Ion Torrent Chef and Ion Torrent GeneStudio S5 with dedicated bioinformatics pipelines including Oncomine Reporter means ~1 hour of hands-on time.

 True Comprehensive Profiling